⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. In the drying process, natural drying in the sun or a dryer is used.
+1. In the drying process, pottery is either naturally air-dried under the sun or placed in a dryer.

-4. A fine finish is applied by shaving off a foot ring and edges using a finishing canner.
+4. A fine finish is achieved by carefully shaving the foot ring and edges using a finishing plane.

 1-4. 素焼(Biscuit /Biscue firing)